bladeacer/flexcyon/README.md

 Beta or insider versions of Obsidian will not be officially supported, although the theme should (hopefully) not break too much.
 > If significant issues are found, do open an issue here.
-I will still try to
+I (bladeacer) will try to
 > troubleshoot them once the beta or insider version of Obsidian has a public equivalent.

+You can also find this in the documentation.

 ## Documentation